noirscape/SwitchGuideOLD/finalizing.md

 8. Unplug your SD card and put it in your computer.
 9. Move the contents of the `backup` folder to a safe folder on your computer.
 10. Put your SD card back in your Switch.
-11. If your SD card has had less than 30GB of space available during the backup process, you will need to combine the "rawnand.bin" files.
+11. If your SD card has had less than 30GB of space available during the backup process or your SD card was not formatted as exFAT, you will need to combine the "rawnand.bin" files.
 See below on how to do that.

 ### Combining rawnand.bin files

 Note that you *cannot* restore partial NAND backups.
-If you need to restore a NAND backup, you will need to have an SD card that is at least 30GB in size.
+If you need to restore a NAND backup, you will need to have an SD card that is at least 30GB in size and it must be formatted as exFAT.
 {: .info-box}

 1. Go to the latest release of [hekate](https://github.com/CTCaer/hekate/releases/latest){: .a-table} and download the `joiner_scripts_for_windows_linux_macos.zip` file and extract it.